NFL Rumors: Philip Rivers Could Be Benched In Favor Of Tyrod Taylor If Chargers Continue To Struggle

 The famed quarterback draft class of 2004 could soon be no more, with reports that Philip Rivers is close to losing his starting job in Los Angeles.

-After Eli Manning was benched and Ben Roethlisberger lost for the season with injury, Rivers has been the last one of the three franchise quarterbacks drafted in 2004 to be standing.
+After Eli Manning was benched and Ben Roethlisberger was lost for the season with an injury, Rivers was the last one of the three franchise quarterbacks drafted in 2004 to be left standing.
 But a new report from NFL.com says that Rivers could soon be headed to the bench as well, as his mistakes have played a major role in the team’s struggles this year.

 Rivers has thrown seven interceptions in the past two games, the worst stretch of his career.
 The 4-7 Los Angeles Chargers face the Denver Broncos on Sunday in a game that could knock them out of the playoff hunt — and Rivers out of his starting spot.